 III.D.2.
 Evidence of Meeting the Standard

-The mission ,statement for SAC (IIID-7) is reviewed annually and updated as needed to meet current goals and expectations of the college.
-In conjunction with the Board of Trustees’ Vision Statement, the college mission statement is used as the foundation for the development of all plans, includinthe Strategic Plan, the Facilities Plan, the Technology Plan¸ and budget priorities and allocations. the ; / and .
+The mission of both RSCCD and SAC drive the institutuions financial plananing.
+In addition, financial planning is integrated and supports all instiutuional planning, (IIID-7) the Strategic Plan, the Facilities Plan, the Technology Plan¸ and budget priorities and allocations.

+The following RSCCD policies and procedures identify the institutions mission and goals as the foundation of or financial planning and the integration of financial planning with institutional planning.
+Inclusion of the following policies work to ensure sound financial practcices; BP/AR 6200 Budget Preparation, BP/AR 6250 Budget Management, BP/AR 6300 Fiscal Management, BP/AR Fiscal Accountability, AR 6305 Reserves and BP/AR 6400 Financial Audits.

 Every year, the Board of Trustees reviews the district’s Mission Statement (IIID-8) and goals.
 While there is consistency in these goals over the years, adjustments are made based on new challenges and directions the district wishes to make.
 These goals then become an important basis for the development of annual budget assumptions before the start of each fiscal year and budget cycle.
 Budget assumptions (IIID-9 pg 52) reflect both short-range and long-range goals as well as direction for the district.
-The district’s Fiscal Review Committee (FRC) is a participatory governance committee with representation from all constituencies (administration, faculty, staff, and students), in conjunction with the Chancellor, Chancellor’s Cabinet and District Council.
+The district’s Fiscal Resources Committee (FRC) is a participatory governance committee with representation from all constituencies (administration, faculty, staff, and students), in conjunction with the Chancellor, Chancellor’s Cabinet and District Council.
 The FRC uses the budget assumptions to develop a district budget for both credit and non-credit programs.
 An annual budget calendar is also prepared (IIID-10 pg 64).

 Since FY 12-13, the district has been using the Budget Allocation Model (BAM) (IIID-11) to distribute earned revenue from the state to the colleges.
 The goal of the BAM is to create a documented revenue allocation process that provides financial stability and encourages fiscal accountability at all levels in times of either increasing or decreasing revenue streams.
 The BAM is also intended to be simple, transparent, easy to understand, fair, predictable, and consistent using quantitative, verifiable factors with performance incentives.
-This revenue allocation model is intended to allocate the majority of funds after reserving a portion to the district for district services and other intuitional costs to the colleges in providing educational services.
+This revenue allocation model is intended to allocate the majority of funds after reserving a portion to the district office for district services and other intuitional costs to the colleges in providing educational services.
 Currently, the state is experiencing financial hardship due to COVID-19.
-The college districts will feel this hardship the in the form of deferrals set to begin in February 2021.
-The District has a solid board policy contingency of $24,830,326 for FY 20.21 to help offset these deferrals and will be able to continue to pay its current liabilities.
+The district is expected to feel this hardship as the state has planned deferrals set to begin in February 2021.
+The District has a strong contingency of $24,830,326 for FY 20.21 to help offset these deferrals and will be able to continue to pay its current liabilities.
 On top of the board’s contingency, the district also approved and implemented a supplemental retirement program that is estimated to save the district over $2 million dollars in its first year, FY20.21.